 Operations at all eight of the remaining facilities changed in response to changing demands for nuclear weapons work and changes in the U.S. nuclear force posture.
-For example, the Savannah River site, which had produced plutonium and tritium in its now-closed reactors, focused, instead, on efforts to purify existing tritium.108 In addition, the Pantex Plant, which had focused mostly on the final assembly of nuclear weapons, began to shift its workload towards the dismantlement of retired weapons.
-DOE is also establishing a facility at Los Alamos Laboratory that can make pits for nuclear weapons, which had been produced at the Rocky Flats Plant during the Cold War.
-The Los Alamos facility will not have nearly the capacity of Rocky Flats, but its supporters argue that it will help fill a gap in the U.S. ability to maintain its nuclear weapons and certify the reliability of its pits.
+For example, the Savannah River site, which had produced plutonium and tritium in its now-closed reactors, focused, instead, on efforts to purify existing tritium.
+In addition, the Pantex Plant, which had focused mostly on the final assembly of nuclear weapons, began to shift its workload towards the dismantlement of retired weapons.
+DOE is also establishing a facility at Los Alamos Laboratory that can make pits for nuclear weapons, which had been produced at the Rocky Flats

-106 See U.S. Department of Energy.
+&lt;sup>105 See U.S. Department of Energy.
 Nuclear Weapons Complex Reconfiguration Study.
 DOE/DP-0083.
-Washington, D.C.
+Washington, DC.
 January 1991.

-107 For details, see CRS Report 97-945, Nuclear Weapons Production Capabilities Issues: Summary of Findings, and Choices, by Jonathan Medalia.
-Updated June 24, 1998. pp. 6-8.
+&lt;sup>106 For details, see CRS Report 97-945, Nuclear Weapons Production Capabilities Issues: Summary of Findings, and Choices, by Jonathan Medalia.